mahavedalla/mahavedalla/docs/questions/anatta/Is the teaching on not-self an ontology 1d8e99d0911281c38688edc3a034d954.md

-# Is the teaching on not-self an ontology?
+Question: Is the teaching on not-self an ontology?
 Category: Anattā
 Sutta References: -
 Date Entered: March 31, 2025